sushantchapagain1/blog-app/backend/README.md

 2. Install the project dependencies using `npm install or yarn`.
 3. Set up your environment variables by creating a `.env` file in the root directory(see env example).
    You need to have postgresql installed on your machine cz this app uses postgresql as Db.
+4. Then prisma db pull to set all the migration(tables) to your local db.
-4. Run the development server using `npm run dev or yarn dev`.
+5. Run the development server using `npm run dev or yarn dev`.
-5. Access the backend APIs at the specified address.
+6. Access the backend APIs at the specified address.

 ## Contribution